 Serving Suggestions

-Serve Besan chilla hot for breakfast or a snack with mint coriander chutney and pickle.
+Serve besan chilla hot for breakfast or a snack with mint coriander chutney and pickle.
 You can also pair it with yogurt or raita.

 You can also add stuffing to your besan chillas, such as paneer bhurji, roasted vegetables, cheese, or any other ingredient of your choice to enhance its flavor.